bpvgoncalves/pbkdf2/README.md

 This is the R programming 101 version.
 A call to the PBKDF2 function computes and returns the requested number of key bytes.
 This is an advantage if only a small number of key bytes are required, as in the usual case of generating one key to encrypt some data.
 It may be a disadvantage if a large number of key bytes are needed, as when a set of keys are to be generated from the same password.

+## R/R6

+This the R6 OOP version.
+The PBDKF2_READER class is instantiated with the password, salt, number of iterations, and HMAC function to be used in the algorithm.
+The read(count) method generates enough blocks to return the requested number of expanded key bytes.
+If the count is not a multiple of the underlying block size (the hash length), then read(count) saves the leftover bytes.
+Additional calls to read(count) return subsequent bytes from the sequence defined by the parameters, beginning with any leftover bytes, as if reading from a stream.
+The close() method makes the remainder of the expanded key bytes inaccesible, so further calls to read(count) will throw an error.

 ## References

 IETF RFC 8018